Virtual / phone / video / Zoom interviews

 Obviously a phone or video interview is easier and much less costly than an in-person interview, especially if travel is involved for you and/or the employer for an in-person interview.

-A step prior to an in-person interview:
+In a pre-pandemic world, this might have been a step prior to an in-person interview:

 When you give your phone number, you expect to be called.